 Attachments to the beam tube, such as vacuum valves and beam position monitors are to be clean and “particle free”.
 Particle free UHV cleaning and work standards need to be strictly followed.

+An evaluation of the RF characteristics of the bellows and any beam pipe cross section changes or asymmetries will be required prior to the preparation of the cryomodule Engineering Specification Document.

 Cryomodule insulating vacuum system